 Supervisor Hardy selected Alternative 3 of the 4 alternatives proposed in the SDEIS, which left the remaining trails closed until mitigation efforts are concluded (on a trail-by-trail basis).
 N4WDA supported Alternative 1, which left the trails open while mitigation efforts moved forward.

-On July 26th, N4WDA sent a letter to the days NF appealing this decision appealing several points in the ROD.
+, N4WDA sent a letter to the days NF appealing this decision appealing several points in the ROD.
 These included:

 - An alternative 5 was studied which was never made available to those who commented on the SDEIS.